 Freddie Mac only does monthly average rates, but it shows mortgage rates averaged 4.05% in July.

 Lower rates add up to excellent savings.
 Assuming a $500,000 mortgage, the monthly savings is $75 a month.
 This may not seem like much, but this results in $27,000 in savings over the life of the loan.

 The Federal Reserve may decide to hold short-term interest rates at rock bottom rates a little longer.
 Widely expected to begin raising rates next month, the latest turmoil in the equity market and global economy may cause the Fed, led by Chairwoman Janet Yellen, to wait for another meeting.

 Although the central bank’s actions primarily impact short-term rates, those with adjustable rate mortgage will receive a nice reprieve.

 A lower mortgage rate is a nice boost to your pocketbook.
 However, it means little if the economy is turning sour.
 Concern turns towards job security and more mundane purchases rather than large outlays such as a home.

-In fact, the labor market has continued to improve.
-In July, there were 215,000 jobs added and the unemployment rate was 5.3%.
+The labor market has continued to improve.
+In July, there were 215,000 jobs added, and the unemployment rate was 5.3%.

 Gross Domestic Product (GDP was 2.3% in the second quarter based on the government’s advanced estimate.
-This is a nice rebound from the first quarter, when bad weather held it to a 0.6% gain.
+This was a nice rebound from the first quarter when bad weather held it to a 0.6% gain.

 The question is how much China’s slowing economy will impact our growth.
 Although a weaker Chinese currency makes their exports more competitive, this is not a major driver of our economic growth.
 It generally represents a mid-teen percentage of GDP.

-Although long-term rates have remained low for a considerable period of time, this will not remain the case in perpetuity/
+Although long-term rates have remained low for a considerable period, this will not remain the case in perpetuity/